Back to GDELT Cloud

 Event construction

-Clusters are then coded in parallel: ACLED-style conflict coding produces conflict events, and CAMEO+ multi-domain coding produces structured events across ten domains (political, crime, economic, corporate, technology, infrastructure, environment, health, demographic, and information).
-Labels are generated last.
+Coding spans both ACLED-style conflict events and CAMEO+ structured events across ten domains (political, crime, economic, corporate, technology, infrastructure, environment, health, demographic, and information).
+The taxonomies and output fields are documented; the fusion and classification logic that produces them is proprietary.

 Taxonomy and scoring